St Peter’s Square Obelisk | Rome and Vatican City Official, Customized Private Guided Tours

 Pope Sixtus V in 1586, after having exorcised it as an infernal idol, had if removed here by the architect Fontana, erected in the center of the square and dedicated to the Cross, a relic of which is preserved on the top.
 Here it continued to be a spectator of the torrent of pilgrims who for 2000 years have come from all parts of the world to venerate the tomb of the humble fisherman of Galilee.

-The meridian line we see in the centre of the square was traced by the astronomer Gigli in 1817..
+The meridian line we see in the center of the square was traced by the astronomer Gigli in 1817.

 Around are traced the different directions of the winds and the twelve signs of the Zodiac.
 The obelisk serves as a gnomon to the meridian, and the extremity of its shade indicates the entrance of the Sun into the above-mentioned signs.

 Vatican city private or group tours special entrance!!!